ChuanMeng/ChuanMeng.github.io/_pages/about.md

    to appear
 4. **Self-seeding and Multi-intent Self-instructing LLMs for Generating Intent-aware Information-Seeking Dialogs**
    Arian Askari, Roxana Petcu, **Chuan Meng**, Mohammad Aliannejadi, Amin Abolghasemi, Evangelos Kanoulas, and Suzan Verberne
-   **NAACL 2025**: 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics [[pdf]](https://arxiv.org/abs/2402.11633) [[code]](https://github.com/arian-askari/solid)
+   **NAACL 2025**: The 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics [[pdf]](https://arxiv.org/abs/2402.11633) [[code]](https://github.com/arian-askari/solid)
 5. **Generative Retrieval with Few-shot Indexing**